oDinZu/SharpeTronics.com/collections/_posts/2022-06-23-how-to-setup-a-docker-drone-ci-with-https.md

 ---
+updatedAt: 2022-10-11T22:04:01.861Z
 layout: post
+title: How to Setup a Docker Drone CI with HTTPS
+subheading: Obiwon Can Oh Be!
+A digital C3-PO working beside you!
+slug: how-to-setup-a-docker-drone-ci-with-https
 date: 2022-06-23
 author: Charles
 banner_image: /uploads/r2d2_skywalker_c84e2364fe.webp
-banner_image_alt: Skywalker with R2D2
-title: How to Setup a Docker Drone CI with HTTPS
-sub_heading: Obiwon Can Oh Be!
-A digital C3-PO working beside you!
-tags: Nginx, Linux, VPS, Drone CI, Docker,
+banner_image_description: r2d2 and Luke lego people standing on a laptop
 category: How-to
+tags: VPS, SSL, Drone CI, Docker,
 ---
 > R2D2, you know better than to trust a strange computer! [beeps]